nimbly-dev/exist-training-exercise08/README.md

     3. Open exercise08-frontend which is the frontend directory, then using your command-line enter command: "ng serve --open"

-    4. An tab will be opened by your default browser navigating you to the starting page.
+    4. A tab will be opened by your default browser navigating you to the starting page.